Understanding System Cache: A Comprehensive Guide

 How System Cache Works

-System cache operates by storing copies of frequently accessed data in a location that can be accessed more quickly than the original source.
+System cache works by storing copies of frequently accessed data in a location that can be accessed more quickly than the original source.
 When a request for data is made, the system first checks the cache.
 If the data is found (a cache hit), it is retrieved from the cache, saving time.
 If not (a cache miss), the data is retrieved from the main memory or disk, and a copy is stored in the cache for future requests.

 Managing System Cache